gish/preload.js/README.md

 # preload.js
 PreloaderJS is a simple JS preloader.
-It's purpose is to allow the developer to be sure all necessary media is loaded before running the web app.
+Its purpose is to allow the developer to be sure all necessary media is loaded before running the web app.
+If necessary, the developer can set a timeout if it needs to load within a certain time.

 # Requirements
 It requires jQuery and is tested with v1.8.2.